 1. Innovative marketplaces for preclinical cancer models

 Over the last few years, innovative marketplaces have been created to help overcome this fragmentation and provide biopharma researchers with inventories of preclinical cancer models from providers across the globe.
 PDX Finder, for example, is an online platform cataloguing patient-derived xenografts models and their associated data from different suppliers.
 Meanwhile, Ximbio offers a portfolio of research reagents and supplies for biotech and pharma companies, including hybridomas, cell lines and mouse models.
-The world’s largest inventory of preclinical cancer models, known as the Cancer Models Platform, enables biopharma researcher to easily search and compare over 4,500 preclinical models in one single location from specialist providers around the world, thanks to the standardised model metadata.
+The world’s largest database of preclinical cancer models, known as the Cancer Models Directory, enables biopharma researchers to search over 5,400 models from specialist preclinical oncology CROs around the world.

 2. Expert and tailored cancer model search services